Bryan Todd (businessman): Early life

 Todd was born in Heriot, Otago in 1902.
 His grandfather was Charles Todd (1834–1892), a Scottish immigrant who had arrived in New Zealand with his wife, Mary O'Sullivan, in 1870.
 Charles worked at wool-scouring in Milton and gold-mining at Table Hill, Blue Spur and then Bendigo, all in Otago.
 In 1884, Charles commenced a fellmongery business at Heriot, Otago.
 The Todd Group was commenced in Heriot when Bryan Todd's father, also named Charles Todd (1868-1942), from 1888 expanded the fellmongery into a successful stock and station business.
 He imported the district's first car in 1908 and in 1913 established a garage which later expanded into the Todd Motor Company.

-Bryan Todd commenced his primary education at the local Heriot School.
-In February 1915 Charles Todd, his wife Mary Hegarty and their seven children (Charles Patrick (CP), Desmond, Kathleen, Moyra, Bryan, Andrew and Sheila) shifted to Dunedin where Bryan Todd attended the Christian Brothers School.
-When he was older he was sent to Sydney to board at Saint Ignatius' College, Riverview.
+Todd commenced his primary education at the local Heriot School.
+In February 1915, Charles Todd, his wife Mary Hegarty and their seven children (Charles Patrick (CP), Desmond, Kathleen, Moyra, Bryan, Andrew and Sheila) shifted to Dunedin where Bryan Todd attended the Christian Brothers School.
+When he was older, he was sent to Sydney to board at Saint Ignatius' College, Riverview.